 Hyndman is a tiny borough located in the state of Pennsylvania.
-With a population of 854 people and just one neighborhood, Hyndman is the 863rd largest community in Pennsylvania.
-Hyndman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 852 people and just one neighborhood, Hyndman is the 863rd largest community in Pennsylvania.
+Much of the housing stock in Hyndman was built prior to World War II, making it one of the older and more historic boroughs in the country.

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hyndman has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hyndman a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.